othmar52/midi-clock-dejitter/README.md

 # midi-clock-dejitter
 **Tryout** for an Arduino based midi clock stabilizer
-It seems to work pretty well on an Arduino UNO with DIN IN+OUT
+It seems to work pretty well on an Arduino UNO with MIDI in+out (DIN-MIDI or USB-MIDI)

 ## recieving MIDI clock via bluetooth is not that stable